 “The highest wisdom is to find pleasure in small things”John Ruskin

-I once again started to indulge in my favorite fried foods mindlessly and also resorted to a sedentary lifestyle.
-Was this my definition of finding real pleasure in small things?
-The new responsibilities and demands in my business commitments kept me away from healthy lifestyle choices.
-I knew that I was gaining weight all over again and was afraid even to go near the weighing scale.
+I again started indulging in my favourite foods mindlessly and resorted to a sedentary lifestyle.
+Was this my definition of finding absolute pleasure in small things?
+The new responsibilities and demands in my business commitments kept me from healthy lifestyle choices.
+I knew I was gaining weight all over again and was afraid to even go near the weighing scale.
 I also started to find many lame and stupid reasons to avoid running.

 Coach Kay was persistent and still chasing me.
-He made few attempts to keep me motivated bring me back to running.
+He made a few attempts to keep me motivated and return to running.
 But I started failing miserably.
-Whenever I started exercising I felt like getting cramps, injury, or even felt that I had some health issues.
+Whenever I started exercising, I felt like getting cramps, injured, or even thought I had some health issues.
 I started getting into the black hole of depression and losing hope.

-I called kay at the beginning of 2019 for a regular review we agreed that I would signup for the OOTYULTRA 30k to have a schedule targeting an event completion as a goal.
+I called kay at the beginning of 2019 for a regular review.
+We agreed that I would signup for the OOTYULTRA 30k to have a schedule targeting an event completion as a goal.
 I instantly registered.
-I was believing in the newly found hope and was motivated to get back to my training regime.
-Alas! this was a short-lived dream when I had a terrific fall that left with a clavicle shoulder bone fractured.
+I believed in the newly found hope and was motivated to return to my training regime.
+Alas!
+This was a short-lived dream when I had a terrific fall that left me with a clavicle shoulder bone fractured.

-The doctor treating advised me not to run for a period of 6 months and also advised me a 3 months bed rest.
+The doctor treating me advised me not to run for six months and a three-month bed rest.
 I was panicking.
-I thought I was gaining control over my diet and wellbeing but in reality, by broken shoulders and my recovery schedule kept me away from any form of exercise.
+I thought I was gaining control over my diet and well-being, but in reality, my broken shoulders and my recovery schedule kept me away from any form of exercise.

-I was counting every day and even every single second looking into a mirror.
-Where was the fit Vishal in 2016 and how could I let him become a bulky man once again in 2019?
+I counted every day and every second looking into a mirror.
+Where was the fit Vishal in 2016, and how could I let him become a bulky man again in 2019?

 Finding a new purpose with the #triangularunchallenge

-I spoke to myself, built some courage, and decided that I will not wait for 6 months for this injury to heal.
-I wanted to give this a shot once again and start all over again.
-I called Kay in late April and he suggested me to signup for the Triangular Challenge in May.
-I started to do focus starting from May 1 to May 15, was feeling very happy that I completed all the 15 days of running around 225 km and my weight started to decrease.
+I spoke to myself, built some courage, and decided that I would not wait for six months for this injury to heal.
+I wanted to give this a shot and start over again.
+I called Kay in late April, and he suggested to signup for the Triangular Challenge in May.
+I started to focus from May 1 to May 15, I was thrilled that I completed all15 days of running around 225 km, and my weight started to decrease.
 I was regaining control of my body.

 Hurray!!
 My personal best half marathon